kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 6.0
+* PR [#63](https://github.com/kagkarlsson/db-scheduler/pull/63) adds Spring Boot support.
+Scheduler can now be autoconfigured using tasks available in the Spring context.

 ### Version 5.2
 * PR [#60](https://github.com/kagkarlsson/db-scheduler/pull/60) changes `RecurringTask` so that initial/first execution-time is defined in the `Schedule` and typically is the next Instant according to the Schedule.